Blog/9 min read/Updated 2026-05-14

 Can FlowCore help with boiler feed pump maintenance in Karnataka?

 Yes.
-FlowCore supports boiler feed pump maintenance requirements across Bangalore and Karnataka with technical selection, Berlington pump supply, service guidance, and application-specific troubleshooting.
+FlowCore supports boiler feed pump maintenance across Bangalore and Karnataka — technical selection, Berlington pump supply, commissioning guidance, and application-specific troubleshooting.

-Boiler Feed Pump Maintenance Checklist matters because maintenance checklist for hot water and continuous-duty feed pumps.
-In practical terms, the correct decision depends on flow rate, total dynamic head, fluid condition, control method, and service access at the site.
+Boiler Feed Pump Maintenance Checklist — maintenance checklist for hot water and continuous-duty feed pumps.
+In practice, the correct answer depends on confirmed flow rate, total dynamic head, fluid condition, control method, and what service access looks like after the pump is installed.

 Where each option performs better

-When reviewing boiler feed pumps, our application engineers works with the hydraulic requirement first, then maps that requirement to a pump family, material set, control arrangement, and service plan.
+When reviewing boiler feed pumps, our application engineers works with the hydraulic requirement first — flow, head, and suction margin — then maps that to a pump family, material grade, control arrangement, and service plan for the Karnataka site.

-For critical Karnataka facilities, preventive service should include pump inspection, control verification, cleaning where required, spare planning, and a documented response path if performance drops.
+For critical Karnataka facilities, preventive service should include pump inspection, control verification, suction and discharge strainer checks, spare part review, and a documented action path if pressure or current moves outside normal range.

-- Check discharge pressure and compare it with the expected duty.
+• Check discharge pressure and compare to the original commissioned duty point.

-- Inspect mechanical seals, cable entries, coupling guards, and leakage points.
+• Inspect mechanical seal, coupling alignment, cable entry seal, and leakage points.

-- Verify float switches, pressure switches, VFD parameters, and dry-run protection.
+• Verify float switches, pressure switch deadbands, VFD parameters, and dry-run protection.

-- Clean strainers, wet wells, or suction points where the application demands it.
+• Clean strainers, wet wells, and suction filter baskets on the schedule the application requires.

-our technical team coordinates boiler feed pumps requirements across these locations — the selection inputs are the same but the service and logistics planning differs by site.
+our technical team coordinates boiler feed pumps requirements across these locations.
+The selection inputs are the same engineering variables — flow, head, fluid, duty hours — but service, logistics, and material decisions differ by site.

 Signs the current selection is wrong